 Yet the Iranian regime has an Achilles Heel: the Iranian people.
 It realizes that its existence is threatened by the people’s yearning for freedom and democracy.
 It was this yearning that organized a progressive resistance movement to struggle for a secular, democratic and non-nuclear Iran.

 Thousands of members of the Iranian Resistance had sought refuge in neighboring Iraq for years.
 In September 2016, after spending years under siege and faced with threats from the Tehran regime, the final group of these dissidents was resettled in Europe, primarily in Albania.
 Nearly 1,000 of them are women, with many survivors of the Iranian regime’s prisons.

-The 3,400 Iranian refugees currently residing in a prison-like Camp Liberty in Iraq are regarded as “protected persons” under international law and the United Nations High Commissioner for Refugees has described them as “asylum seekers.”
+Prior to that, the thousands of Iranian refugees were residing in a prison-like Camp Liberty in Iraq as “protected persons” under international law.
+The United Nations High Commissioner for Refugees described them as “asylum seekers.”

 The history of the political activism of the brave residents of Camp Liberty is the history of modern Iran and the uncompromising quest of its people to establish a secular and democratic government that separates religion and state, respects human rights, women rights and the rights of minorities.

 For over 25 years, these Iranian exiles had lived in Camp Ashraf, building through their own toil and resources an oasis, a fully equipped city with beautiful architecture, spectacular flower gardens, hospitals, schools, pools, a university, libraries and museums, a mosque, and recreation centers.